Home_First_Image-cropped

 In August, Invenergy announced a modest 5-turbine extension of the Pencloe Wind Farm.
 A second public drop-in consultation event will take place on Thursday 14 November 2024.
 The second consultation event is to ensure the team fully briefs residents and the community about their proposals, including discussing feedback received from their August events.
-The event will be held at the following venue:
+The event was held at the following venue:

 Invenergy has announced a proposal for a modest 5-turbine extension of the Pencloe Wind Farm.
 Public drop-in consultation events will take place on Thursday 22 August 2024 in the following venues: